 Dr. Kim will replace Professor Hak-Won Yoon, known as the most important Korean conductor of his generation and the father of Korean choral music.
 “It is a high honor to be chosen for this position,” Dr. Kim said.
 He will begin work with choir in August.

 Dr. Kim teaches advanced music theory and voice as well as graduate conducting courses and serves as program director of the MA in Music Program.
-He is the founding director of the Lynchburg College Choral Union and directs the LC Concert Choir.
+He is the founding director of the University of Lynchburg Choral Union and directs the LC Concert Choir.
 He has been a guest conductor for many professional, community, and high school honor choirs and orchestras in the United States and Asia.